MichaelWarmbier/Console-Pong/README.md

 ## Info

-This simplistic version of Pong, a first era video game mimicing Tennis in a simplistic, top down perspective, was created using C++'s standard libaries and the Windows C++ library.
+This simplistic version of Pong, a first era video game mimicking Tennis in a simplistic, top down perspective, was created using C++'s standard libaries and the Windows C++ library.

 Only one file sans readme, the source.cpp.
 Can only be compiled through a Windows C++ compiler (such as Visual Studio).
 Game's barebone physics and limited graphics are intentional.